 Bookstores that emphasize the benefits of a physical store over an online store will not only keep our print media alive but attract new customers and provide us a location to test market new products

-Bookstores will also see an increase in foot traffic.
+Bookstores will also see an increase in foot traffic and online sales.

-Online sites and social media can steer readers to other books that have been recommended or are similar to other books they have liked.
+Online sites and social media can steer readers to recommended books or books similar to those they have liked.
 This kind of word of mouth has been becoming more important as time goes on.

 Book clubs recommend books to friends and increase sales